Amazon has top-of-the-line free weights for your home gym, and they're on sale for Prime Day

 Shop These Great Free Weight Deals On Amazon Now

-Best adjustable dumbbell set: Bowflex SelectTech adjustable dumbbells, $379 (reduced from $549)

-Half price weight bench deal: Flybird adjustable weight bench, $120 (reduced from $240)
+- Half price weight bench deal: Flybird adjustable weight bench, $100 with Prime (reduced from $240)

 Amazon Prime Day free weights sale